molu8bits/modsecurity-filebeat-kibana/README.md

 How to setup:
 <h4> Elasticsarch and Kibana </h4>
- Install Elasticsearch 7.2 + Kibana 7.3
- Configure firewall to allow access from filebeat host to elasticsearch service
+ Install Elasticsearch 7.3.2 + Kibana 7.3.2 (older version could have problems with import the dashhoard) Configure firewall to allow access from filebeat host to elasticsearch service

 <h4> Filebeat + module modsecurity2 installation </h4>